guildai/guildai/guild/tests/logging.md

 ## Initializing logging

-We use the `init_loggin` function to initialize the logging facility.
+We use the `init_logging` function to initialize the logging facility.
 First, let's save the current settings so we can restore them at the end of our tests.